CutbackTG/infernal-festival/README.md

 however this also did not return the desired results over the initial code which works.

-The second error here refers to a lower section that I coded in for future releases of information and content for the lineup page and so looks at the following lines which feature a commented heading which is in place for development.
+The second error here refers to a lower section that I coded in for future releases of information and content for the lineup page and so looks at the following lines which feature a commented heading which is in place for development.<br>

 `<section id="lineup-lower-section">
       <h3><!-- lower section for additional lineup content in future--></h3>
       <div id="lineup-lower">